BluBracket/docs.blubracket.com/content/how-to/ci-checks/github-checks/index.md

 #### Prerequisites

-To install GitHub checks permissions to install a GitHub App on an org are required.
+To install GitHub Checks, permissions to install a GitHub App on an org are required.
 This would be an [organization owner or someone with admin level permissions in a repository](https://docs.github.com/en/developers/apps/differences-between-github-apps-and-oauth-apps#who-can-install-github-apps-and-authorize-oauth-apps)

 #### GitHub cloud checks setup for BluBracket free trial edition {#freetrial}